Lights, Camera, Action!

 This activity may be extended over two class periods.

 Student groups make ten-minute presentations.

-Students complete their team assessment (Attachment One: Rate Your Team).
+Students complete their team assessment using the handout Rate Your Team.

 None for this lesson.